 Sexual addiction does not begin with someone’s first sexual encounter, but rather manifests itself later in life when triggers of past trauma or personal struggles become overwhelming for the individual.
 Classified as a compulsive disorder, much like obsessive-compulsive disorder, sexual addiction is not all about sex, but more about the compulsivity and ritual surrounding the sexual act.

-Once a sex addict feels pain and wishes to avoid it, he or she will begin to fantasize about how to escape through means of acting out a sexual desire.
-This process disconnects the addict from reality to increase the sensibility of easing inner turmoil with sexual acts. - Ritual
+- Fantasy: Once a sex addict feels pain and wishes to avoid it, he or she begins to fantasize about how to escape through means of acting out a sexual desire.
+This process disconnects the addict from reality to increase the sensibility of easing inner turmoil with sexual acts.

-The ritual stage is one in which a sex addict begins to take action to fulfill his or her fantasy physically.
+- Ritual: A sex addict begins to take action to fulfill his or her fantasy physically.
 This may involve driving around aimlessly, flipping through an adult magazine, watching pornographic movies, or surfing porn sites throughout the internet.
-This is an especially important phase because once a sex addict has begun the ritual phase, it’s usually too late to turn back and not perform the sex act. - Acting Out
+This is an especially important phase.
+Once a sex addict has begun the ritual phase, it’s usually too late to turn back.

-Once the sexual act has been fulfilled, a sex addict goes through a period of feeling guilt and shame about what he or she has done.
+- Shame and Guilt: Once the sexual act has been fulfilled, the individual goes through a period of guilt and shame.
 Knowing the dangers, destruction, and unmanageability of one’s actions is not enough to stop the cycle of sex addiction.
-The shame and guilt experienced by a sex addict once the high of his or her actions have worn off only exacerbates the first phase of this cycle, which is the pain.
+The shame and guilt experienced exacerbate the first phase of this cycle, which is the pain.

 Signs and Symptoms of Sexual Addiction

-Sex is among the most basic of human needs and desires, but when it is the subject of addiction, the devastation can be deadly and far-reaching.
-Understanding that sexual addiction is just as uncontrollable as any other addiction for those who suffer with it creates a dangerous situation for the addict and others around him or her.
+Sex is among the most basic of human needs and desires.
+But, when it is the subject of addiction, the devastation can be deadly and far-reaching.
+Understanding that sexual addiction is just as uncontrollable as any other addiction creates a dangerous situation for everyone involved.

 - Consistent inability to resist sexual impulses